The Pavlovian Society

 Membership Committee.
 The President and the President-Elect shall serve as Co-Chairs of the Membership Committee.
 The Co-Chairs shall determine the constitution of the membership committee on an annual basis.
 The membership committee is encouraged to seek new Society members either by actively soliciting potential scientists and/or reviewing applications independently submitted by individuals seeking membership.
 The Co-Chairs shall provide a report on membership to the Executive Committee at the annual meeting.

 Awards Committee.
 The immediate Past President, the President, and the President-Elect shall constitute the Awards Committee and be responsible nominating individuals for the Pavlovian Research Award and the Gantt Medal.
-The Committee should submit their nominations to the Executive Committee at the annual meeting.
+The Committee should submit their nominations to the Executive Committee before the annual meeting.
 The Executive Committee, by majority vote, shall determine the Research Award and Medal recipients.
-The medals will be awarded at the next annual meeting.
+The medals will be awarded at the Annual Business Meeting.
+The newer Poster Award and Bucci Undergraduate Award are determined by vote of the Executive Committee and overseen by the Secretary-Treasurer.
 The Awards Committee shall also be responsible for composing citations for the award winners.

 Program Committee.
 There shall be a Program Committee and the method of selection of its members, their number, and their term of service shall be determined by the Executive Committee.
-The Secretary-Treasurer shall serve as a member of the committee ex officio.
+The Secretary-Treasurer shall serve as the Chair of the committee ex officio.
 The Program Committee shall meet and prepare a program of invited addresses, symposia, research reports and other offerings it may deem appropriate.

 ARTICLE VII: AWARDS